 PPI Versus DPI

 DPI stands for dots per inch— another printer term.
 Your printer forms an image on a page by stamping a bunch of little dots into a pixel space.
 The more color in one pixel space, the more detail.
-Simply put, the higher the DPI, the better tonality and the smoother the color blending.
+Simply put, the higher the DPI, the better tonality and the smoother the color blending in the print world.

 PPI, or pixels per inch, is the number of pixels per inch on your screen.
 Spoiler alert: these pixels are fixed in size, depending on your device.
 Therefore, it’s not something you can change on your end while editing an image.
 A 72 PPI image on your computer will look the exact same as one with 2000 PPI, because your device has a set PPI within the screen.

-Attaching an fancy coupon or offer which you are specifically asking your viewers to print?
+There is an exception to this rule...
+Will be attaching a fancy coupon or offer to your online page, which you are specifically asking your viewers to print?
 This is a completely different conversation, where you should care about DPI and PPI.
 Check out 99designs article for more details.

-YOUR MAGIC SPELL: When it comes to optimizing images for web, choose RGB, 8-bit and 72 PPI.
+YOUR MAGICAL OPTIMIZATION SPELL: When it comes to optimizing images for web, choose RGB color mode, 8-bit and 72 PPI.

 Selecting the Right Image Dimensions